jumpjack/Space1999Adventure/README.md

 There are 114 rooms in the game, created with [map editor "WHITE"](https://www.defence-force.org/ftp/forum/isometric/space1999/):

-- The map of the rooms is contained in file xxxx
+- The map of the rooms is contained in file xxxx (can't find it yet)
 - The names of the rooms are listed in  "\Space 1999\Sources\game source\world\space1999.txt.lab"
 - Eeach room is composed of "tiles" as described in file "\Space 1999\Sources\game source\world\space1999.txt"
 - The names of each tile used to build each room are listed in "\Space 1999\Sources\game source\world\tileset.txt"

+Game author stated:

+_A standard block (that uses all the tile space and its height) is a picture of 24x20 (see block.bmp), but you can use much more higher graphics (I don't remember where the limit is, actually), for example for walls.
+Currently I am using images of 12x38 for walls, with the idea of them being 4 layers in height (8x4=32 logical coordinates).
+You can notice you don't need to draw the parts that would be occult, as NOISE correctly displays the tile._

+Probably there's a typo and he meant "12x32" as size for walls.